-This Dual Credit Memorandum of Understanding ("MOU" or "Agreement") is entered into by and between ST. PHILIP'S COLLEGE (herein referred to as "the College"), a college of the ALAMO COMMUNITY COLLEGE DISTRICT (herein referred to as "Alamo Colleges District"), and the STOCKDALE ISD (herein referred to as the "School District"), a Texas Independent School District contracting on behalf of its High School(s) listed at the Alamo Colleges District High School Programs Website (http://www.alamo.edu/hsprograms) (herein collectively referred to as "School"), or a private or charter high school (hereinafter referred to as both "School" and "School District"), to facilitate the cooperation between the College and School in the provision of instruction of Dual Credit courses for their School.
+This Dual Credit Memorandum of Understanding ("MOU" or "Agreement") is entered into by and between ST. PHILIP'S COLLEGE (herein referred to as "the College"), a college of the ALAMO COMMUNITY COLLEGE DISTRICT (herein "Alamo referred to as Colleges District"), St. Gerard CHS a private or charter high school (hereinafter referred to as both "School" and "School District"), to facilitate the cooperation between the College and School in the provision of instruction of Dual Credit courses for their School.
 Each College and School are herein referred to as a "Party," and collectively as "Parties."
 The Parties enter into this Agreement under the general provisions of the Interlocal Cooperation Act, Texas Government Code Chapter 791.